frankwallis/redouble/README.md

 contract bridge

-developed in TypeScript using Angular2, Reflux, SystemJS
+developed in TypeScript using Angular2, SystemJS

 ### How do I get set up? ###